Philly police investigating alleged plot to attack Pennsylvania Convention Center

 Action News was there as a man was taken into custody.
 It's unclear how or if the man is connected with the investigation.

-Police say they recovered a weapon and believed they recovered the Hummer they received a tip about.
+Police say they recovered a weapon and believe they recovered the Hummer they received a tip about.

 No injuries have been reported.